-1. Publish and distribute flyers and/or web content for patrons that includes information on how to protect personally identifiable information and other data.
+1. Publish and distribute flyers and/or web content for users that includes information on how to protect personally identifiable information and other data.

-2. Publish and distribute flyers and/or web content for patrons about available software and alternative browsers and plugins to protect their privacy online and can be used in the library.
+2. Publish and distribute flyers and/or web content for users about available software and alternative browsers and plugins to protect their privacy online and can be used in the library.

-3. Publish and distribute flyers and/or web content about VPN services and/or Tor and patrons’ ability to use these systems on the library network.
+3. Publish and distribute flyers and/or web content about VPN services and/or Tor and users’ ability to use these systems on the library network.